Pwd9000-ML/blog-devto/posts/DevOps-Automate-Azure-RBAC/DevOps-Automate-Azure-RBAC.md

 ![Run-pipeline](./assets/Run-pipeline.gif)

-We can also confirm that our role is now published and usable in Azure :smile:
+We can also confirm that our role is now published and usable in Azure. :smile:

 ![Azure-Role-Published](./assets/Azure-Role-Published.gif)